chloealbright/DevHiveMind/Algorithms & Data Structures/All Sorts of Sorts.md

 ## Sorting Nature

-I see what you mean now.
-You're referring to the nature of the sorting or searching algorithm in terms of its operation, not just the time complexity.
-In this context, sorting and searching algorithms can indeed be categorized as "linear" or "binary" based on their core operations.
-Let's clarify:
+> [!important] This was an observation I made and was curious about sorting algorithms and how they iterate through arrays or different data structures "linear" and "binary" can be used to classify sorting and searching algorithms based on their operation or strategy, with linear algorithms working through the data one element at a time and binary algorithms employing a divide and conquer approach or binary decisions.
+### Linear Sorting Algorithms:

-**Linear Sorting Algorithms:** These are algorithms that involve comparing and moving elements one at a time through the entire input data set to arrange them in the desired order.
+These are algorithms that involve comparing and moving elements one at a time through the entire input data set to arrange them in the desired order.
 Examples of linear sorting algorithms include:

 1. **Bubble Sort:** It repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 This process continues until the entire list is sorted.